peterhcharlton/ppg-quality/docs/functions/pre_processing_algorithms/perform_bpf.md

-# `ASSESS_PPG_QUALITY` - Assess quality of a PPG signal.
-ASSESS_PPG_QUALITY assesses the quality a photoplethysmogram (PPG) signal using a specified quality assessment algorithm.
+# `PERFORM_BPF` - band-pass filters a signal using a set of filter coefficients.
 ##  Inputs
++   sig : a structure containing the input signal with fields:

-+   ppg : a vector of PPG values
+     - v : a vector of signal values

-+   fs : the sampling frequency of the PPG in Hz
+     - fs : the sampling frequency in Hz

-+   options : a stucture of options (as detailed below)

-##  Options
-+   beat_detector : a string specifying the beat detector algorithm to be used (default is MPSTD)

-+   quality_metrics  - a string specifying the quality assessment algorithm to be used, or a cell specifying multiple quality assessment algorithms.
-Options are:

-     - 'snr' : signal-to-noise ratio (after filtering the signal from 0.5-12 Hz)
-     - 'amp_metrics' : amplitude metrics (AC amplitude, DC amplitude, and AC:DC ratio)
-     - 'sig_sim' : signal similarity metric
-     - 'tm_cc' : template-matching correlation coefficient
-     - 'dtw' : dynamic time-warping template-matching
-     - 'stats_metrics' : statistical metrics
-     - 'morph_metrics' : pulse wave morphology metrics
-     - 'spectrum_metrics' : power spectrum metrics

 ##  Outputs
-+   onsets : indices of pulse onsets

-+   qual : quality assessment results
++   filtered_sig : a similar structure containing the filtered signal

 ##  Documentation
 <https://ppg-quality.readthedocs.io/>